 7. Install the right Shopify apps

-When working on the design and branding of your Shopify store, you will notice that you will be able to create a great-looking store without using any apps.
+When working on the design and branding of your Shopify store, you will notice that you can create a great-looking store without using any apps.

-However, installing a number of critical Shopify apps does allow you to add awesome functionalities to your store.
+However, installing several critical Shopify apps allows you to add awesome functionalities to your store.